bragg13/progetto-lfc/README.md

 TODO: epsilon needs to be different from e orelse I cant use e even tho is in the alphabet
 TODO: output non-hr
 TODO: maybe I could order the output?
+TODO: unsigned and const
+TODO: free up method for stack